About

-Site specific commissions and collections include Bank of America, Wachovia Bank, Duke Power Co, Mary Riddle Duke Foundation, The Bechtler Museum, Bank Syz, Geneva, Switzerland, various hospitals and public buildings.
-Her work is in various private collections in US and EU.
+Heer has also completed site-specific commissions for prominent institutions, including Bank of America, Wachovia Bank, Duke Power Co., the Mary Riddle Duke Foundation, The Bechtler Museum, Bank Syz Geneva, Switzerland, as well as various hospitals and public buildings.
+Her work is also held in private collections in the US, EU, and China.

-Jacqueline Heer has been traveling intensively including Central- and South-America, Russia, Japan and China and now lives and works in Berlin, Germany and in North Caroline, USA.
+Jacqueline Heer has been traveling extensively including Central- and South-America, Russia, Japan and China and now lives and works in Berlin, Germany and in North Carolina, USA.
+Her interest is the complex dynamics of global systems humanity has created and the ways in which they interact—or fail to interact.

 “In a world where change is the opus, where all known things are in flux and flow and where even time has been recognised as malleable, it’s challenging to find stable footing.